-The Medicare program pays certain hospitals a predetermined, standardized amount per discharge under the IPPS based on the diagnosis-related group ("DRG") assigned to the patient.
-These DRG payments are also subject to certain payment adjustments.
-One of these payment adjustments is referred to as a VDA payment, and it is available to SCHs if, due to circumstances beyond their control, they incur a decrease in their total number of inpatient discharges of more than 5 percent from one cost reporting year to the next.
-VDA payments are intended to fully compensate a hospital for the fixed costs it incurs for providing inpatient hospital services in the period covered by the VDA, including the reasonable cost of maintaining necessary core staff and services.9 The implementing regulations, located at 42 C.F.R. § 412.92(e), reflect these statutory requirements.
+is available to SCHs if, due to circumstances beyond their control, they incur a decrease in patient discharges of more than 5 percent from one cost reporting year to the next.
+VDA payments are designed to compensate a hospital for the fixed costs it incurs for providing inpatient hospital services in the period covered by the VDA, including the reasonable cost of maintaining necessary core staff and services.8 The implementing regulations, located at 42 C.F.R. § 412.92(e), reflect these statutory requirements.

-It is undisputed that Stillwater experienced a decrease in total discharges greater than 5 percent from FY 2008 to FY 2009 due to circumstances beyond its control, and that, as a result, Stillwater was eligible to have a VDA calculation performed for FY 2009.10 However, when the Medicare Contractor made the FY 2009 VDA calculation, it determined that Stillwater's DRG payment exceeded its fixed program operating costs by \$771,326.11 Thus, the Medicare Contractor concluded that Stillwater did not qualify for a VDA payment.12
+It is undisputed that Lake experienced a decrease in discharges greater than 5 percent from FY 2013 to FY 2014 due to circumstances beyond its control, and that, as a result, Lake was eligible to have a VDA calculation performed for FY 2014.
+However, when the Medicare Contractor performed its FY 2014 VDA calculation, it determined that Lake did not qualify for a VDA payment because Lake's DRG payments exceeded its fixed program operating costs by \$2,379,854.
+10

-The regulation at 42 C.F.R. § 412.92(e) (2009) directs how the Medicare Contractor must determine the VDA once an SCH demonstrates it experienced a qualifying decrease in total inpatient discharges.
+The regulation at 42 C.F.R. § 412.92(e) (2014) directs how the Medicare Contractor must determine the VDA once an SCH demonstrates it experienced a qualifying decrease in total inpatient discharges.
 Specifically, § 412.92(e)(3) states, in pertinent part:

-(3) The intermediary determines a lump sum adjustment amount not to exceed13 the difference between the hospital's Medicare inpatient operating costs and the hospital's total DRG revenue for inpatient operating costs based on DRG-adjusted prospective payment rates for inpatient operating costs

-(i) In determining the adjustment amount, the intermediary considers- \ldots

-(B) The hospital's fixed (and semi-fixed) costs, other than those costs paid on a reasonable cost basis under part 413 of this chapter....
+- (3) The intermediary determines a lump sum adjustment amount not to exceed11 the difference between the hospital's Medicare inpatient operating costs and the hospital's total DRG revenue for inpatient operating costs based on DRG-adjusted prospective payment rates for inpatient operating costs - (i) In determining the adjustment amount, the intermediary considers- . . . - (B) The hospital's fixed (and semi-fixed) costs, other than those costs paid on a reasonable cost basis under part 413 of this chapter. . . .

-The preamble to the final rule published on August 18, 200614 references the Provider Reimbursement Manual, Pub.
-No. 15-1 ("PRM 15-1") § 2810.1 (Rev. 371), which offers further
+The preamble to the final rule published on August 18, 200612 references the Provider Reimbursement Manual, Pub.
+No. 15-1 ("PRM 15-1") § 2810.1 (Rev. 371), which offers further guidance related to VDAs.
+This manual provision states, in relevant part: